 An annual survey was administered to all staff, all students in grades TK-12, and offered to all parents.
-We increased our online efforts to collect surveys this year, creating multiple opportunities for educational partners to provide survey feedback through Google Forms, and virtual meetings.
+We increased our online efforts to collect surveys this year, creating multiple opportunities for Education Partners to provide survey feedback through JotForms and virtual meetings.
 An annual survey was administered to all staff, all students in grades TK-12, and offered to all parents.

-235 parent surveys were collected and 46 staff surveys were collected.
-16 student surveys were collected.
+1. 99% of parents/guardians feel satisfied with the school's progress in building relationships with families.

-- 1. 97% of parents feel that their child's school provides access to professionals and resources to support social-emotional learning and other emotional health needs. - 2.
-98% of parents feel that their child's school provides a quality education that focuses on the academic success of each child. - 3.
-97% of parents feel that their child's school provides a variety of activities as well as vendor and enrichment opportunities in which students can participate. - 4.
-96% of parents feel that their child's school welcomes parental participation at all levels. - 5.
-97% of parents feel that their child's school keeps them well-informed about school activities. - 6.
-97% of parents feel that their child's school has teachers that go out of their way to help students. - 7.
-95% of the educational partners feel that Yosemite Valley Charter School has a rigorous college and career program which includes: fairs and workshops, transitions programs, high school graduation plans, CTE courses, A-G courses, and college courses (dual and concurrent enrollment) to support student success.
+2. 97% of parents/guardians feel that their child and family have access to professionals and resources to support social-emotional learning and other emotional health needs.

+- 3. 99% of parents/guardians feel that YVCS provides a quality education that focuses on the academic success of each child. - 4.
+99% of parents/guardians feel that YVCS offers support that promotes learning at high levels. - 5.
+99% of parents/guardians feel that YVCS provides a variety of activities as well as vendor and enrichment opportunities in which students can participate. - 6.
+99% of parents/guardians feel that YVCS welcomes parental participation at all levels. - 7.
+99% of parents/guardians feel that YVCS treats all students with respect. - 8.
+99% of parents/guardians feel that YVCS keeps them well informed about school activities. - 9.
+99% of parents/guardians feel that YVCS has teachers that go out of their way to help students. - 10.
+99% of parents/guardians feel that YVCS has adults that really care about students. - 11.
+99% of parents/guardians feel that YVCS effectively communicates in regard to their student's academic progress.
-- 8. 95% of the educational partners feel that Yosemite Valley Charter School have systems in place that support educators in the areas of technology, curriculum, human resources, and EOS when they need assistance - 9.
-97% of the students surveyed feel that Yosemite Valley Charter School works with their parent/guardians to help them do their best in school.